 - To support statewide organization of volunteers that operate 12 months a year, who contribute time, resources and scholarship money to Miss Virginia programs in cities and towns throughout the state.

-The first Miss Virginia Pageants in Roanoke were held in the Ballroom at The Hotel Roanoke.
-Later on the pageant was moved to The American Theatre and remained there until the opening of the Roanoke Civic Center Auditorium.
-It moved to the Roanoke Civic Center Auditorium and continues to be held there.
+- The first Miss Virginia Pageants in Roanoke were held in the Ballroom at The Hotel Roanoke.
+Later, the pageant was moved to The American Theatre and remained there until the opening of the Roanoke Civic Center Auditorium.
+In 2018, the pageant will be held on the Liberty University campus.

-Pageant headquarters have always been at the Hotel Roanoke with the exception of the time that the hotel was closed.
-The pageant moved its headquarters to Holiday Inn Tanglewood and stayed there until the Hotel Roanoke reopened.
-The Hotel Roanoke lends itself well to the pageant because of its beauty, charm and close proximity to the Civic Center Auditorium.
+- Pageant host hotel had always been at the Hotel Roanoke except for the time that the hotel was closed.
+The pageant moved its host hotel to Holiday Inn Tanglewood and stayed there until the Hotel Roanoke reopened.
+In 2018 the host hotel will be in Lynchburg.
+The home of the Miss Virginia Organization has been in Roanoke since 1953 and remains so to this day.

-Virginia has had three young women to hold the title of Miss America — Kylene Barker – Miss America 1979, Miss America 1999, Nicole Johnson, and Caressa Cameron, Miss America 2010.
-Virginia has been fortunate to consistently have contestants in the top ten or in the non-finalist talent and swimsuit categories or Quality of Life finalists.
+- Virginia has had three young women to hold the title of Miss America — Kylene Barker – Miss America 1979, Miss America 1999, Nicole Johnson, and Caressa Cameron, Miss America 2010.

-At the local and state Miss America competitions, over $45 million in scholarship assistance has been available to young women.
+- At the local and state Miss America competitions, millions of dollars in scholarship assistance has been available to young women.